-The Fraunhofer Innovation Platform for Drug Discovery and Delivery at the Hebrew University in Jerusalem, Israel, (FPC_DD@HUJI) is a joint research institution of Fraunhofer IGB and the Institute for Drug Research of the Hebrew University.
-The focus of the project center is on discovery and validation of new antiinfective and anti-inflammatory compounds as well as targeted nanoparticle based delivery systems for virual infections and autoimmune diseases.
+The Fraunhofer Innovation Platform for Drug Discovery and Delivery at the Hebrew University in Jerusalem, Israel, (FIP_DD@HUJI) is a joint research institution of Fraunhofer IGB and the Institute for Drug Research of the Hebrew University.
+The focus is on discovery and validation of new antiinfective and anti-inflammatory compounds as well as targeted nanoparticle based delivery systems for virual infections and autoimmune diseases.

-The FIP_DD@HUJI is the continuation of the joint project “JRHDD – Joint Research Hub for Drug Discovery and Delivery”.
-It started in October 2018 and will initially be funded for a period of three years.
-The Innovation Platform is jointly headed by Prof. Dr. Steffen Rupp (Fraunhofer IGB) and Prof. Dr. Gershon Golomb (HUJI).
+The FIP_DD@HUJI is the continuation of the Fraunhofer Project Center for Drug Discovery and Delivery.
+It started in October 2018 and was extended in 2020 for a period of three years.
+The Innovation Platform was jointly headed by Prof. Dr. Steffen Rupp (Fraunhofer IGB) and Prof. Dr. Gershon Golomb (HUJI).
+In September 2021, Prof. Dr. Ofra Benny took over the position of director at HUJI.

 Range of services